metarhia/protocol/docs/protocol.rst

    local or trusted environment, or on a single machine during testing, but one SHOULD NOT do so over a publicly accessible network.
 Security may be compromised in such case.
-Only connections secured with TLS (or an alternative method) SHOULD be used with MHP in public networks.
+Only connections secured with TLS (or an alternative method) SHOULD be used with |MHP| in public networks.

-When symmetric encryption of a chunk is requested, Metarhia Protocol implementation MUST follow the next algorithm:
+When symmetric encryption of a chunk is requested, |MHP| implementation MUST follow the next algorithm:

 1. **Let** *secret* := **Get** *secret* from *Session*.
 2. **Let** *nonce* := **Get** *nonce* from *Session*.